Get Everyone Literally on the Same Page for Change!

 Charting Change – A Visual Toolkit for Making Change Stick is the new book from Braden Kelley.

-This follow-up to Stoking Your Innovation Bonfire focuses on the best practices of organizational change, published by Palgrave Macmillan, is now available at all of the Amazon online bookstores (USA, UK, CA, DE, FR, JP) and many other retailers around the world.
+This follow-up to Stoking Your Innovation Bonfire focuses on the best practices of Human-Centered Change, published by Palgrave Macmillan, is now available at all of the Amazon online bookstores (USA, UK, CA, DE, FR, JP) and many other retailers around the world.

 BookDepository.com ships FREE to nearly 90 countries.